joshuasorkin/voicemail-chatgpt/README.md

 10. Repeat steps 4-9, until user hangs up.

 During each call, the conversation history is re-submitted to ChatGPT each time the user speaks their next prompt, so a single phone call is equivalent to a single "New Chat".

+# package.json
+Regarding the `start` script:

+`"start": "cross-env NODE_ENV=development node index.js | tee -a output.log"`

+This directs console.log() output to both the console and the file `output.log`.